DataDog/hiring-engineers/answers.md

 ![Postgres Anomaly Graph](/img/anomaly-graph.png)

 ## Monitoring Data
+Monitors in Datadog allow us to keep active track of metrics provide alerts when the metrics provided reach a certain, user-determined criteria.

 We will now create a new monitor that monitors the data from my_metric, and sends a warning when the average value exceeds 500, an alert when the average value exceeds 800, and notify us if no data is sent for 10 minutes.

 To create a new monitor, in the Datadog application, go to Monitor->New Monitor and select 'Metric'.